 You can ask for a short-term benefit advance if you’re in financial need and either:

-- You’ve had a significant change in your circumstances that means your benefit will go up by a large amount and you can’t wait until the next payment.
+- you’ve had a significant change in your circumstances meaning your benefit will go up by a large amount and you can’t wait until the next payment.

 If you are awarded an advance payment of your benefit you will normally pay it back out of your future payments.

 You can make a claim in person at your local Jobcentre Plus office.
-Or you can call the helpline that deals with the benefit you’re claiming.
+Or you can call the helpline dealing with the benefit you’re claiming.